Danack/RfcCodex/out_parameters.md

 ## Notes

-This is a precusor idea to having better error handling in PHP.
+This is possibly a precusor idea to having better error handling in PHP.